ffd8/P5LIVE/README.md

 or use the OSC snippet (`CTRL + SHIFT + O`) and set host/in/out ports.

 ### BUG/CRASH?!
 Infinite loop?
 Broken code?
+P5LIVE now ships with an infinite loop breaker, thus rendering previous tricks more or less obsolete... nevertheless, these may still be useful:

 - Add `#bug` to URL and press `ENTER`.
-Stops compiler, loads a new sketch and opens inspector to fix issue.
+Stops compiler, loads a new sketch and opens inspector to fix issue and save.
 - Add `#new` to URL and press `ENTER`.
 Loads a new sketch.
 - If the browser has completely hung, (rare issue between MBP/Chrome/libraries)
 `sudo killall coreaudiod` (first take off headphones + turndown stereo!)

+*Incase you need a loop to run more than 10000 times ||  1 second,
+add `// noprotect` anywhere in your code.*

 ### FUNCTIONS
 Additional custom functions are available in every sketch:

 - `ease(inValue, outVariable, easeValue)`  smooth values.
 - `println(foo)` Compatibility with Processing.
 - `windowResize()` is set by default to keep your sketch fullscreen.
-Incase you're working with a smaller canvas, add `windowResized = null;` inside of your setup() to prevent automatic resizing.
+To disable, add `windowResized = null;` in the setup() or overwrite with custom function.

 ## OFFLINE SERVER